 Title: Senior Research Scientist

-G. Louis Smith, Senior Research Scientist at Science Systems and Applications Incorporated, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in aerospace engineering.
+Fausto Martelli, PhD, a senior research scientist at IBM Research, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in the field of computational materials science.